blueff/cs107e-review/README.md

 To support `ctrl-*` keys, we need to modify our `keyboard.c` so that it can produce character representing these keys.
 Currently, it can't recognize any ctrl keys.

+**Command history:**

+- Change the prompt to include the command number of the current line.
+- Implement `history` command.
+- Support key up and key down to browse histories.

 ### Graphics and the framebuffer

 CPU and GPU use [mailbox](https://github.com/raspberrypi/firmware/wiki/Mailboxes) to communicate.